micmejia/bible-dump/NKJV/Ezra/Ezr 5.md

 We also asked them their names to inform you, that we might write the names of the men who _were_ chief among them.

 ###### 11
-And thus they returned us an answer, saying: "We are the servants of the God of heaven and earth, and we are rebuilding the [^f]temple that was built many years ago, which a great king of Israel built and completed.
+And thus they returned us an answer, saying: "We are the servants of the God of heaven and earth, and we are rebuilding the temple that was built many years ago, which a great king of Israel built and completed.

 ###### 12
 But because our fathers provoked the God of heaven to wrath, He gave them into the hand of Nebuchadnezzar king of Babylon, the Chaldean, _who_ destroyed this temple and carried the people away to Babylon.

 ###### 13
-However, in the first year of Cyrus king of Babylon, King Cyrus issued a decree to build this [^g]house of God.
+However, in the first year of Cyrus king of Babylon, King Cyrus issued a decree to build this house of God.

 ###### 14
 Also, the gold and silver articles of the house of God, which Nebuchadnezzar had taken from the temple that _was_ in Jerusalem and carried into the temple of Babylon--those King Cyrus took from the temple of Babylon, and they were given to one named Sheshbazzar, whom he had made governor.